View Cancer Clinical Trials

 - Primary Objectives

-- To describe the impact on QoL and local (CNS) progression-free survival rate in patients with failed radiosurgery for metastatic brain tumors treated with NeuroBlate.
+- to describe local (CNS) progression-free survival rate in patients with failed radiosurgery for brain metastases treated with the NeuroBlate System.

 - Secondary Objectives

 - To assess the neurocognitive effects of NeuroBlate via Qol and neurocognitive assessment tools

 - To describe/estimate the overall survival and

 - To continue to monitor factors impacting the safe and efficacious use of NeuroBlate

 - Patient has signed and received a copy of the Informed Consent Form (see Appendix A)